T-Betts/CV/README.md

 ## Experience

 I have no work experience.
-After graduating university I had no idea what I wanted to do and but that all changed after a conversation with a software developer.
+After graduating university I had no idea what I wanted to do but that changed after a conversation with a software developer.
 He suggested that I give coding a try and I was instantly hooked.
 I knew that this was something that I wanted to do and the three months at Makers Academy have only reinforced this feeling.
 I am truly passionate about coding and pursuing a career as a full stack web developer.

 ## Education